p-argento/uni/BPM/BPM Lectures on Petri Nets.md

 # 10 - Petri nets properties
 slide 10.
-Lectures 12-13.

-Exercises:
-modelling with Petri nets_

-Behavioural properties:
+Behavioural properties (lecture 12):
 liveness, non live transitions, dead transitions, place liveness, non live places, dead places_ (CONTINUES IN LECTURE 13) deadlock freedom, boundedness, safeness, home marking, cyclicity_

-Structural properties:
+Structural properties (lecture 13):
-weak and strong connectedness, S-systems, T-systems, free-choice nets_
+weak and strong connectedness, S-systems, T-systems, free-choice nets

 We formalize some interesting properties for Petri nets.
 Later on in the course we will see how these properties are connected with the soundness of workflows.